 Similar to the concept of forgoing high margins to generate sales is the (wrongheaded) idea that a business can generate high sales volumes to cover shortfalls on margins.
 The business-related joke about this philosophy is that a company with negative margins (losing money on every sale) can turn a profit by increasing its volume.

 Walton's intentional approach to accepting slimmer (but still positive) margins to generate high sales volumes worked for Wal-Mart.
-But businesses may need a higher a gross margin cushion to thrive.
+But businesses may need a higher gross margin cushion to thrive.
 The important concepts here are to make sure 1) gross margins are positive and 2) the gross-margin approach is consistent with the story that company tells its customers, employees, and shareholders.

 We understand the market and our cost structure